 4. Losing sight of your financial goals

 When was the last time you mapped out your financial goals?
 If it was more than 12 months ago, it’s time to revisit them.
 Planning ahead and setting your financial goals helps motivate and keep you on track.
 The second you lose sight of them, incidental spending can creep in and veer you off course.
-If you need help, book an appointment with an independent financial adviser to future-proof your money and get you back on track.
+If you need help, book an appointment with a financial adviser to future-proof your money and get you back on track.

 5. Playing it too safe with your investments

 Slow and steady may win the race, but there is space for some educated risks when it comes to investing, especially if you’re young and starting out.
 Young people have time on their side, leaving the door wide open for high growth assets as you have time to ride out any downfalls.
 Of course this doesn’t mean being reckless with your funds, but being too conservative might hold you back more than you think.

 Despite the media attention on the timing of property investment, where you buy is often more important than when.
 Here we share how to determine the best location for an investment property.Read more

 A few quick actions may help put some extra cash back in your pocket.
 Check out our 10 tax tips to take advantage of before the tax year ends on 30 June.Read more